megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 The units are designed around the day-to-day tasks of Informatics team members, with different tasks utilizing a number of competencies from each of these units.
 In a perfect world, Informatics team members are experts in all 3 units, but in practice, your eventual expertise will depend on your assigned projects within the lab, along with past experience, interests, and desire to learn.

-In the sections below, we outline each major competency by asking simple, task-based questions, and provide our best recommended resource for learning each of the competencies, as well as a glossary of secondary resources.
+In the sections below, we outline each major competency by asking simple, task-based questions, and provide our best recommended resource for learning each of the competencies, as well as a glossary of (optional) secondary resources.
 There is an estimated time to complete these, but don't feel locked into these time-frames.
 If you have previously developed one of these skills before, and can confidently answer a question already, feel free to briefly skim the resource.

 ---